 Although homeschooling is rarely easy, over time it should bring about increasing levels of peace, understanding, and joy to children and parents alike.

-So what should you do if you know that your homeschooling isn’t cozy?
+So what should you do if you know that your homeschooling isn’t simple and cozy?
 What if you look at your homeschooling and realize you are lacking peace, understanding, and joy in you and/or your loved ones?

 Well, first know that you aren’t alone.
 Creating a cozy family and a cozy homeschool takes time.
 Depending on where you are in your homeschool journey, you may not have had enough time to really develop the relationships that you desire.
 Or maybe you need to adjust your priorities.